WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 describing the methods that should be attached to the prototype after instantiation.
-Each configured method can be either a normal method, a getter, or a setter.
+Each configured method can be either a normal method, a getter, a setter, or a constructor.
 Methods also have two associated names: the first their property name in the configured prototype and the second the name of the exported function they wrap.